 Most Expensive Burlington Neighborhoods

 Burlington is a medium-sized city located in the state of Vermont.
-With a population of 42,211 people and 11 constituent neighborhoods, Burlington is the largest community in Vermont.
-Burlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 42,452 people and 11 constituent neighborhoods, Burlington is the largest community in Vermont.
+Burlington has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Burlington real estate is some of the most expensive in Vermont, although Burlington house values don't compare to the most expensive real estate in the U.S.

 Burlington is a decidedly white-collar city, with fully 88.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Burlington is a city of professionals, service providers and sales and office workers.
 There are especially a lot of people living in Burlington who work in office and administrative support (10.93%), sales jobs (10.88%) and teaching (10.43%).

 Of important note, Burlington is also a city of artists.
 Burlington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Burlington’s character.

 Also of interest is that Burlington has more people living here who work in computers and math than 95% of the places in the US.

 Burlington is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Burlington have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Burlington’s economy is one such example of this.